-Solar Youth helps lay the groundwork for our next generation of environmental stewards.
-We nurture this sense of environmental responsibility by teaching kids core ecological concepts and key problem solving skills, and providing opportunities for youth to act as agents of change and leaders in their communities.
+Solar Youth helps lay the groundwork for our next generation of environmental and community stewards.
+We nurture this sense of responsibility by teaching kids core ecological concepts and key problem solving skills, and providing opportunities for youth to act as agents of change and leaders in their communities.

 In all Solar Youth programs, youth complete Community Service Action Projects (C-SAPs) and Public Education Projects (PEPs).
 Solar Youth Stewards complete dozens of C-SAPs and PEPs each year, helping to contribute to a greener and civically more vibrant New Haven.

-- Field trips to the Beardsley Zoo, Yale Peabody Museum, Massaro Community Farm and Hammonasset Beach, among many others!
+- Field trips to the Thimble Islands, Yale Peabody Museum, Lyman Orchards and Hammonasset Beach, among many others!

 Service Action Projects (C-SAPs), including:

 - Bake sales benefitting local charities!

 - Performed 9 Public

 Education Projects (PEPs) in order to raise awareness about environmental

 - Creating pinwheels and designing grocery bags to promote keeping the Pond Lily Nature Preserve clean